 New Zealand's first Antarctic scientific facility.
-Over the Summer of 2016/17, the Antarctic Heritage Trust worked to restore the hut, including painting it in its original colours.
+Over the Summer of 2016/17, the Antarctic Heritage Trust worked to restore Hillary's Hut at Scott Base, which served as Hillary's home while in Antarctica, including repainting it in its original colours.

-Check out a video of the Hillary's Hut Virtual Reality Experience
+> Check out a video of the Hillary's Hut Virtual Reality Experience